top of page

 Kymmya Starr is not as convinced.

-“Charleston is very much 50/50 because there are some people that [are] like, wow, fascinating,” she said, adding that some come to the shows for the novelty and not for the art.
+“Charleston is very much 50/50 because there are some people that [are] like, wow, fascinating,” she said, noting that several patrons come to the shows for the novelty and not for the art.

 Electra Lyte has seen this same phenomenon, even though she believes Charleston audiences as a whole are very receptive to their expression.